-When customizing furniture—whether it’s a dream kitchen cabinet, a built-in wardrobe, or a sleek TV console—most homeowners obsess over the outer color and finish.
+When customizing furniture—whether it’s a dream kitchen, a built-in wardrobe, or a sleek TV console—most homeowners obsess over the outer colors and finishes.

 But the most important decision is actually invisible: the core material inside.

-The core determines if your cabinet will swell when a pipe leaks, sag under the weight of your books, or slowly release harmful chemicals into your home's air.
+If you are trying to choose the right kitchen cabinet material, you need to look beyond the surface.
+The core determines if your cabinet will swell when a pipe leaks, sag under the weight of your books, or slowly release harmful chemicals.

 1. The Fatt Interior Standard: Plywood (E0 Grade)